pyamsoft/git-ssh/README.md

 GPLv2

 ```

-  The GPLv2 License

-    Copyright (C) 2019  Peter Kenji Yamanaka
+  Copyright (C) 2020  Peter Kenji Yamanaka

-    This program is free software; you can redistribute it and/or modify
+  This program is free software; you can redistribute it and/or
-    it under the terms of the GNU General Public License as published by
+  modify it under the terms of the GNU General Public License
-    the Free Software Foundation; either version 2 of the License, or
+  as published by the Free Software Foundation; either version 2
-    (at your option) any later version.
+  of the License, or (at your option) any later version.

   This program is distributed in the hope that it will be useful,
   but WITHOUT ANY WARRANTY; without even the implied warranty of
   MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
   GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along
+  You should have received a copy of the GNU General Public License
-    with this program; if not, write to the Free Software Foundation, Inc.,
+  along with this program; if not, write to the Free Software Foundation, Inc.,
-    51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+  51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 ```